pfijen/hotel-search-ranker/README.md

 ---

 #### Dependencies
-Packages are managed with poetry. (<https://python-poetry.org/docs/>)
+Packages required to run are listed in the `pyproject.toml` file and are managed with poetry. (<https://python-poetry.org/docs/>)

+For manual installation the current dependencies are:

 `python ^3.7`